Upgrade your lunch game with this pan seared salmon wrap featuring a tasty parmesan aioli.

 Pickled jalapeños or pepperoncini

-- To begin, reheat the oven to 400°F. Place the garlic cloves in the center of a piece of aluminum foil.
+1. To begin, preheat the oven to 400°F. Place the garlic cloves in the center of a piece of aluminum foil.
 Season with salt, pepper and olive oil.
 Fold the foil closed, transfer to the oven and roast for 30 mins.